Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 DJI Fly Mission: Path DOES pass through waypoints

-Obviously, the two products are using different technologies to create flight paths from a set of waypoints.
+Obviously, the two methods are using different technologies to create flight paths from a set of waypoints.
 So, the question becomes: "Why?" or "How?".
 I cannot answer the "Why?".
 But I can answer the "How?".

 Fitting Splines to Control Points